mnyon-grandkru/yg-wp-scripts/CLONE_TO_STAGING.md

-# WordPress Production to Staging Clone Script
+# WordPress Production to Staging Clone Script (Hybrid Approach)

-This script clones a WordPress production environment to staging for testing and development purposes.
+This script clones a WordPress production environment to staging with support for both interactive and automated modes.
+It combines the best features of both simple and comprehensive approaches.

 ## Features

+- **Multi-Site Support**: Handle multiple sites with different configurations using site keys
+- **Dual Mode Operation**: Interactive mode for manual operations, automated mode for cron jobs
+- **Object-Oriented Design**: Clean, maintainable code with separate classes for different operations
 - **Complete Environment Cloning**: Copies both database and files from production to staging
 - **Automatic Backup**: Creates a backup of the current staging environment before cloning
 - **URL Replacement**: Automatically updates all URLs from production to staging
-- **Database Configuration**: Updates database settings for staging environment
 - **Staging-Specific Settings**: Configures debug mode and other staging-specific options
-- **Safety Features**: Includes confirmation prompts and validation
+- **Safety Features**: Includes validation, SSH connection testing, and confirmation prompts
-- **Cleanup**: Automatically removes old staging backups
+- **Cleanup**: Automatically removes old staging backups and temporary files

 ## Prerequisites

-- SSH access to the server
+- SSH access to both production and staging servers
-- WordPress CLI (wp-cli) installed on the server
+- WordPress CLI (wp-cli) installed on both servers
 - MySQL access for database operations
 - Proper file permissions for the staging directory
+- Bash shell (version 4.0 or higher)

 ## Configuration